Kochava/docker-twemproxy/README.md

 ## Run

 There are 2 ways to run the twemproxy container.
 A configuration can be dynamically configured through environment variables by specifying the servers (and other parameters) through the `TWEMPROXY_SERVERS` variable.
+If you are not specifiying the path to a configuration file, you must at least define `TWEMPROXY_SERVERS`.
 A full list of configuration options are listed below.

 ```
 docker run -p 11211 -p 22222 \